Today it seems trivial, but establishing a connection between two offices used to be not so simple process.

 But stay alert:

-There are free VPN options, but their risks are many, especially for corporate use.
-With the data protection regulations such as GDPR, every company must ensure adequate technologies to protect sensitive information.
+There are free VPN options, but their risks are huge, especially for corporate use.
+With the data protection laws, every company must ensure adequate technologies to protect sensitive information.

 What are the challenges of VPN networks?